NYUAD-CRC/crc-docs/_sources/hpc/jobs/parallel_job_array.rst.txt

 overhead and the queuing delay for each job.

-The parallel job array tool allows you to set the time limit for each node – **not each job**!, the processor type (sse, or avx2), the partition – useful if your research group has its "compute condo", and the number of nodes to use.
+The parallel job array tool allows you to set the time limit for each node – **not each job**!, the processor type (sse, or avx2) and the partition, this is useful if your research group has its "compute condo", and the number of nodes to use.

-The parallel job array tool determines an optimal number of nodes to use (actually job array tasks).
-It groups all jobs into groups processes them using conventional job array.
+The parallel job array tool determines an optimal number of nodes to use It groups all jobs into groups then processes them using conventional job array.

 The number of "nodes" corresponds actually to the number of groups, which is the number of tasks for the job array.

 The time limit parameter applies to the groups – eg an entire group must complete within the time limit.

 .. admonition:: More on the **TimeLimit** parameter

     For example:
-    Let's say you have an input file ``list.txt`` with 10000 commands to run.
+    Let's say you have an input file ``list_of_commands.txt`` with 10000 commands to run.
     Let's also assume each command utilizes a single CPU (serial job) an takes around **5 minutes per command (job)**.

     Suppose you specified the ``-N`` parameter (which corresponds to number of nodes) to as eight while